wykstc/PSR/README.md

 - pytorch-lightning 1.7.2
 - Linux 5.11.0-46-generic

 Please follow the paper to pre-process the data.
-The batch size will influence the performance and see implementation detials in paper.
+The batch size will influence the performance and please see implementation detials in paper.

 ## Requirement
 - We use sentence transfomer for text feature extraction.
 [Sentence Embedding](https://huggingface.co/cardiffnlp/twitter-roberta-base-emotion)